til-23/til-23-info-public/source/finals-format.rst

 ####################

 **Plushie ReID (Friend or Foe - Visual):**
-  1. Usage of robots to take pics of plushies is allowed, but do note that the familiarisation venue is not the same as the finals venue.
-Images not released by the TIL committee and plushies not seen at the familiarisation venue are not allowed in training/fine-tuning data.
+  1. Usage of robots to take pics of plushies for finetuning is allowed, but do note that the familiarisation venue is not the same as the finals venue.
+Plushies not seen at the familiarisation venue are not allowed for training/fine-tuning.
-  2. Do not bring your own plushies to the familiarisation or final venue.
+  2. Do not bring your own plushies to the Familiarisation or Finals venue.

 **Speaker Identification (Friend or Foe - Audio) and ASR (Decoding Digits)**
   1. Not allowed to record your own external datasets.
-Similar to qualifiers, we will audit/verify the code during finals.
+Similar to qualifiers, we will audit/verify your training code during finals.

 **Robotics:**
-  1. Must use reporting service and localization apis that are provided.
+  1. Must use ReportingService and LocalizationService APIs that are provided.

 Competition Schedule